 Since Sutherland coined the phrase "white-collar crime" in 1939 during his address to the American Sociological Society (Barnett, n.d.), an array of crimes now fall under that heading.
 In particular, the crime of identity theft is an area of great concern and the subject of this study.
 The first identified task in this study was to achieve an understanding of what has been learned thus far about the emotional impact of identity theft on victims.
 The second resided in seeking to understand if a correlation exist between assets and income, and the emotional impact felt by identity theft victims.
 The working hypothesis for this study was: when a victim has abundant assets and steady income, the emotional impact of Identity theft is mitigated.
 This study relied on a mixed methodology.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Billecci, Carolyn M., "Victims of Identity theft: Can Existing Victim Assets Mitigate the Emotional and Psychological Impact" (2011).
-All Regis University Theses.
+Student Publications.
 452.